 Students who undertake a cotutelle are not subject to general regulation 7.11.

 Requests for permission to undertake a cotutelle must be made in accordance with Carleton University's Cotutelle Policy.
-For more information regarding cotutelle, please view the official Carleton University Cotutelle Policy at http://carleton.ca/secretariat/policies.
+More information can be found in the official Carleton University Cotutelle Policy.

 Under certain circumstances, it is permissible for a student admitted to a graduate degree program and registered at one university to follow an approved graduate-level credit course at another university.
 All interested students should consult the chair/director of their department, institute or school prior to registration in order to obtain further information on procedures and conditions of eligibility.
 In order for this procedure to be valid, students must be officially registered at their home institution.